Teen - Shastrix Books

 11. Filled StarFilled StarFilled StarFilled StarEmpty Star

-12. The Clue of the Screeching Owl
+12. The Mystery of the Spiral Bridge

 13. Filled StarFilled StarFilled StarFilled StarEmpty Star